ivancuric/css-selector-performance/Optimizing CSS.md

 Another way is to reduce the scope, eg the number of invalidated elements.
 Be specific with your CSS.

-Keep this in mind especially during animations, where you want to keep
+Keep this in mind especially during animations, where you want to ke
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NTAwNDk4XX0=
+eyJoaXN0b3J5IjpbLTczNzU2ODQ4NV19
 -->